Entrepreneurship (ENTR)

 ENTR 2040 ENTREPRENEURSHIP FEASIBILITY STUDY (3)

-Students will access the viability of a new venture business idea to determine if the concept is feasible for business startup and long-term growth based on strengths and skills, personal, professional and financial goals.
-The students will identify and analyze through basic research at the present climate for their business idea by completing an industry, target market and competitive analysis.
-The student will assess the financial needs for startup as well as their own skill, strength and talents to launch a successful business idea.
+Students will assess the viability of a business idea to determine if the concept is feasible for business startup, expansion or long-term growth.
+The student will identify and analyze through basic research the present climate to determine current trends for their business idea by completing an industry, target market and competitive analysis.
+The student will begin to assess the financial needs for the business idea in addition to their own skill, strengths and talents to launch a successful business idea.

 ENTR 2050 MARKETING FOR THE ENTREPRENEUR (3)